 He has a passion for anatomy and physiology and has studied under the top medical professionals in the world at Johns Hopkins Hospital.
 He believes having a detailed understanding of the physical body and how it operates at a cellular level enhances your ability to practice and instruct yoga.

-He is influenced from his teachers Noah Maze and Peach Friedman, with whom he is completing an advanced 300hr certification in The Maze Method.
+He is influenced from his teachers Noah Maze and Peach Friedman, with whom he completed an advanced 300hr certification in The Maze Method.

 Nick is also a Certified Rocket Yoga Instructor and has completed 150 advanced hours in The Rocket System as taught by Larry Schultz with Amber Gean Espelage in Cincinatti, Oh and in Tamarindo, Costa Rica.